 Consider creating audience personas

-A good copywriter will often have a buyer persona in mind automatically when they write your website copy.
-For example, At Excite Media, weâll ask you a bunch of questions before we begin writing your website content, that will help us form a picture of this customer persona for your brand.
+A good copywriter will often have a buyer persona in mind automatically.
+At Excite Media, we ask a bunch of questions before we begin writing your website content so we can build that persona for your brand.

 Decide on a tone of voice that works for your brand